gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Breaking changes have been made to the incubating 'maven-publish' plugin, which provides an alternative means to publish to Maven repositories.

 - A MavenPublication must be explicitly added to the `publications` container; no publication is added implicitly by the `maven-publish` plugin.
-    - If no MavenPublication is configured then nothing will be published to Maven.
+    - If no `MavenPublication` is configured then nothing will be published.
-- A MavenPublication does not include any artifacts or dependencies by default; these must be added directly or via a SoftwareComponent.
+- A `MavenPublication` does not include any artifacts or dependencies by default; these must be added directly or via a SoftwareComponent.
     - If no artifacts are configured, a Maven POM file will be published with no artifacts or dependencies declared.
 - The `groupId`, `artifactId` and `version` in the published pom cannot be changed via MavenPom.withXml(): it was previously possible change these values, but any interproject dependency would not pick up these changes.
-    - In the future Gradle will provide a robust mechanism for modifying publication coordinates prior to publication.
+    - In the future Gradle will provide a robust mechanism for modifying publication identity prior to publication.
-- Identifiers used in Maven POM (`groupId`, `artifactId, `version`) and artifacts (`ext`, `classifier`) have new character restrictions: these identifiers may not contain '/', '\' or any ISO Control Characters.
+- Identifiers used in Maven publications (`groupId`, `artifactId`, `version`, `ext`, `classifier`) have new character restrictions: these identifiers may not contain '/', '\' or any ISO Control Characters.
 Using these values generally made it impossible to resolve these modules, so we now prevent this at the time of publication.
    - `groupId` and `artifactId` are further restricted to "[A-Za-z0-9_\-.]+": this is a Maven restriction, so we enforce it at the time of publication.